GrafiteInc/Builder/README.md

 ```

 With the roles middleware you can specify which roles are applicable separating them with pipes: `['middleware' => ['roles:admin|moderator|member']]`
-With the permissions middleware you can specify which permissions (which are bound to roles) are applicable separating them with pipes: `['middleware' => ['permissions:admin|regular']]`
+The permissions middleware allows you to specify which permissions (which are bound to roles) are applicable to a route separating them with pipes: `['middleware' => ['permissions:admin|regular']]`

 Update the `App\User::class` in: 'config/auth.php' and 'database/factory/ModelFactory.php' to this:
 ```php